 I have been a professional musician for over 35 years and have taught beginning piano and oboe privately and in group classes.
-For the past 18 years, I've taught piano, chorus, guitar, band, and music history for the Deer Valley Unified School District.
+For the past 18 years, I've taught for Deer Valley Unified School District.
 I will make your lessons fun and exciting and teach to your abilities.
+I also use music apps and games that keep students interested for longer than just sitting at the piano.
 I believe that all children are inherently musical and the study of music can help a student in all aspects of their life, not just music.

 *** Studio Equipment ***